Lin Yi: 2019–present: Rising popularity

 On January 26, 2022, the web series Memory of Encaustic Tile was aired on Youku, in which Lin Yi co-stars with Chen Yuqi and plays the role of Zheng Su Nian.
 On April 2, the film One Week Friends was released, in which he co-stars with Zhao Jinmai and Shen Yue and plays Xu You Shu.

 In September 2023, Lin Yi visited South Korea to hold 23 meet-and-greet events for the upcoming film One Week Friends.
 On December 14, the time-travel and suspense web series Derailment was aired on Youku, with Lin Yi co-starring with Liu Haocun and portraying Qi Lian.

 On March 1, 2024, the web series Everyone Loves Me, starring Lin Yi and Zhou Ye, was broadcast on Youku and aired on March 19 on Netflix.
 Lin Yi plays Gu Xun, a reserved guy who unknowingly falls for the girl he rejects.
 On March 9, the TV series Angels Fall Sometimes he co-stars with Li Landi, adapted from the Japanese series The Hours of My Life, was broadcast.
 Lin Yi plays Lin Tuo, an interior designer diagnosed with ALS.
 On June 8, the TV series The Tale of Rose starring Liu Yifei was broadcast, in which Lin Yi plays He Xi, a young pilot whom the heroine has a crush on.
-He has completed filming for the series Smile Code with Shen Yue and Ski into Love with Esther Yu, which are highly anticipated by the public.
+He has completed filming for the series Smile Code with Shen Yue and Ski into Love with Esther Yu, both highly anticipated by the public.

+In August 2025, Lin Yi was announced to star opposite Lu Yuxiao in the modern romance drama When I Meet the Moon, based on the novel of the same name by Zhu Yi.